2022 Made in Minnesota holiday gift guide

 Paj ntaub coaster embroidery kit, Hmong Museum (photo credit Josh Feist)

-Paj ntaub embroidery kit ($15), Hmong Museum
+Paj ntaub embroidery kit (starting at $15), Hmong Museum

 hmongmuseummn.org